I’m Andy Marshall – a photographer, artist, and writer, seeking out places that offer refuge, continuity, and alternative ways of seeing the world.

 What I had to do was learn to see again.
 And once I did, I never felt alone.

-Opening myself to alternative ways of experiencing the world changed everything; it helped me navigate anxiety and depression, widened the horizons of what felt possible, and ultimately drew me into a new life in photography.
+Opening myself to alternative ways of experiencing the world changed everything; it helped me navigate anxiety and depression, widened the horizons of what felt possible, and ultimately drew me into a new life through photography and the arts.

 For over twenty years I've been seeking out alternative stories in our surviving material culture and sharing them with my photographs and words.